Parent information

 At the end of the Summer School there are the following departure options:

-Students who have purchased bus transport from Willemoes/Haarby Rejser will be taken to Copenhagen, where they can be picked up at Ingerslevsgade at Copenhagen Central Station at approximately 17:30. - Public transport
+Students who have pre-booked bus transport with Willemoes Bus A/S will be driven to Copenhagen, where they can be picked up at Ingerslevsgade at Copenhagen Central Station at approximately 17:30.

 We encourage you to purchase train and seat tickets in advance for both arrival and departure days.
 Tickets and seat tickets can be purchased and received as a pdf at www.rejseplanen.dk.